Table of Contents

 Here’s a list of awesome quotes to get you started: 120 Positive Daily Affirmations for Happiness (w/ Science!)

-You can also note all the funny things you and your friends say.
+You can also make a note of all the funny things you and your friends say.
 From time to time, read through the quotes with your friends and laugh at the silly memories.

 #9 Create a secret handshake

-Secret handshakes can be a fun way to have something special with your sibling, friend, or partner.
-The next time you’re a little bored, think of a handshake only the two of you know.
+Secret handshakes can be fun, as well as having something special with your sibling, friend, or partner.
+The next time you’re bored, think of a handshake only the two of you know.

 Get inspired by the secret handshake from The Parent Trap!